TALK TO AN EXPERT+977-9764792172

 Recognized as the world’s 5th highest mountain in the world, Mt.
 Makalu is one of the extraordinary and less explored trekking trail of Nepal situated at 8,485m (27,838 feet).
 Makalu Base Camp Trek route reveals the panoramic views of majestic eight-thousanders, like, Everest (8,848.86 m), Makalu (8,463 m), Lhotse (8,516 m), Kanchenjunga (8,586 m), etc., as well as diverse landscapes ranging from lush forests to alpine meadows and rugged rocky terrains.
 The trekkers can get a unique opportunity to explore the remote village that maintains traditional ways of life.

-This 18-day journey to Makalu Base Camp begins with a flight from Kathmandu to Tumlingtar, a small town in Sankhuwasabha district.
+This 18-day journey to Makalu Base View Camp Trek begins with a flight from Kathmandu to Tumlingtar, a small town in Sankhuwasabha district.
 And a short drive to Num, where your trek starts.
 Then the route gradually ascends through terraced farmland, subtropical forests, and past small settlements, giving trekkers a chance to experience the rich cultural heritage of the region, including Rai and Sherpa communities.

-Best Season for Makalu Base Camp Trek
+Makalu Base Camp Trek Route

 Makalu Base Camp Trek - Distance, Duration, and Altitude